jupyterhub/zero-to-jupyterhub-k8s/doc/source/google/step-zero-gcp.rst

       <https://console.cloud.google.com>`_ by clicking the button shown below.
       You are now in control of a virtual machine with various tools preinstalled.
-If you save something in a user folder they will remain avaitlableo you if you return at a later stage.
+If you save something in a user folder they will remain available to you if you return at a later stage.
 Additional documentation about Google Cloud shell is available `here
       <https://cloud.google.com/shell/docs/>`__